Anger, the Heavy Burden

 When I learned my father's prostate cancer was incurable, I realized something about myself: I had never forgiven him for deserting our family.
 I still sent Father's Day cards, but on the inside I remained a rejected, bitter teenager.
 Which, trust me, is a lousy way to live -- bad for both the mind and the body, it turns out.

 The clergy has long preached the importance of forgiveness, but in recent years scientists have produced evidence that letting go of anger toward the people who hurt us is good for mental and physical health.

-Forgiveness isn't easy for anyone, but according to a 2001 study, men may cling to grudges a little more tightly than women do.
+Forgiveness isn't easy for anyone, but according to one study, men may cling to grudges a little more tightly than women do.
 Psychologist Loren Toussaint and colleagues at the University of Michigan Institute for Social Research interviewed 1,423 Americans and rated 54 percent of women as scoring high in forgiveness of others, versus 49 percent of men.
 Meanwhile, 48 percent of women said they had asked forgiveness of others they had hurt, but just 37 percent of men had done the same.

 The same trend has turned up in other studies, including one with particular significance.
 A team led by Toussaint, now an assistant professor of psychology at Idaho State University in Pocatello, recently asked 400 Americans to rate how willing they were to forgive the terrorists who committed the Sept.
 11 attacks.
 Toussaint's group found that the least forgiving people were also the least healthy.

 They were more likely to suffer from depression or post-traumatic stress disorder, have trouble sleeping or report some kind of health problem.